Cognigy/Documentation/docs/en/docs/live-agent/assistants/assist-bot.md

 Human agents can interact with Assist Bots in every customer conversation to solve complex customer issues more efficiently and faster to improve customer experience.

-Only users with the Admin role can create, edit or delete Assist Bots in Live Agent.
+Only users with the `Administrator` role can create, edit or delete Assist Bots in Live Agent.

 Differing from other AI Copilot assistants, a human agent can use multiple Assist Bots within a single conversation.
 While the AI Copilot assistants listen to the main flow and attempt to follow it,